mark-magic/mark-magic/packages/website/docs/en/api-plugin.md

 # Plugin API

-If there are no suitable plugins available yet, you can create a plugin by following these steps.
-Plugins are just regular npm packages that export functions that conform to specific specifications.
+If there are currently no suitable plugins, you can create a plugin by following these steps.
+A plugin is just a regular npm package that exports functions that adhere to specific specifications.

 ## Concepts

-An input plugin reads external data and converts it into a unified content stream, while an output plugin converts a content stream into a specific output.
-Content is crucial in the data flow and abstracts the data format between plugins.
+An input plugin reads external data and converts it into a unified Content stream, while an output plugin converts a Content stream into a specific output.
+Content is a key component in the flow of data between plugins, and it abstracts the data format between plugins.

 ![plugin-hooks](./resources/plugin-hooks.drawio.svg)

-Content may also contain a series of resources, which are a part of the content but not mandatory.
-For example, content may be an article and a resource may be an image referenced in the article.
+Content may also include a series of Resources, which are part of Content but not mandatory.
+For example, Content could be an article and Resources could be images referenced in the article.
 Here is the complete type definition:

 ```ts
 interface Data {